 - 4 tbsp cooking oil

-- Step 1 Blanch brisket and tendons in boiling hot water for approximately 5 minutes to remove impurities.
+- Blanch brisket and tendons in boiling hot water for approximately 5 minutes to remove impurities.

-- Step 3 Cut the brisket and tendon into small cubes.
+- Cut the brisket and tendon into small cubes.

-- Step 5 Add garlic, shallots and star anise when Instant Pot displays “hot”.
+- Add garlic, shallots and star anise when Instant Pot displays “hot”.

-- Step 6 Add brisket and tendons and brown the meat.
+- Add brisket and tendons and brown the meat.

-- Step 7 Add in remaining ingredients except cubed daikon.
+- Add in remaining ingredients except cubed daikon.

-- Step 8 Cook in Pressure Cooking Mode for 30 minutes.
+- Cook in Manual High Pressure Cooking Mode for 30 minutes.

-- Step 9 Release pressure and add in cubed daikon and Pressure Cook for 2 minutes.
+- Release pressure and add in cubed daikon and Pressure Cook for 2 minutes.

-- Step 10 Garnish with finely chopped green onions or cilantro.
+- Garnish with finely chopped green onions or cilantro.

 Pin the above image to your Chinese recipe board to bookmark this page.
 We are so excited to share our recipes with you!